 There is no minimum amount required to start an account which is why this is an ideal application for beginners.
 Although that is not the case to transfer out of the app.
 Currently, Robinhood only supports direct ACATS transfers out of the platform.
 This means you will have to sell your assets first and then deposit the cash into your Robinhood account to perform the transfer to this platform.

 Make sure that the type of transfer is supported, which for Robinhood is individual, non-retirement, U.S. equity-only accounts.
-Fractional stocks are not accepted in transfers, but this is not a problem in this circumstance since Webull does not offer fractional stocks.
+Fractional stocks are not accepted in transfers.
+For these, you will be required to sell the stock and transfer the cash received from the sale.

 The expected time is 5-7 trading days to complete the transfer.
 This can change depending on account activity.